International Beacon Project: History

-NCDXF and seven partnering organizations from United States, Finland, Portugal, Israel, Japan, Honolulu and Argentina operated the first iteration of the beacon network.
-Due to difficulties encountered in building beacon hardware, each site used a Kenwood TS-120 transceiver keyed and controlled by a custom built beacon controller unit.
+Northern California DX Foundation and seven partnering organizations from the United States, Finland, Portugal, Israel, Japan, and Argentina operated the first iteration of the beacon network.
+Due to difficulties encountered in building beacon hardware, each site used a Kenwood TS-120 transceiver keyed and controlled by a custom built beacon controller.
 The network operated on 14.1 MHz and the beacon format remained unchanged.

-In 1995, work began to improve the existing beacon network, so it could operate on five designated frequencies on the high frequency band.
+In 1995, work began to improve the existing beacon network, so it could operate on 5 designated frequencies on the high frequency band.
 The new beacon network used Kenwood TS-50 transceivers keyed and controlled by an upgraded beacon controller unit.
 The number of partner organizations were expanded to 18 and the new 10 second beacon format was adopted.